sharppy/SHARPpy/docs/source/interacting_gui.rst

 Storm Mode Functions
 --------------------

 Right clicking on the hodograph will open up a menu that includes some functions that allow further inspection of the type of storm mode that can be expected from the focused sounding.
 In particular, the Storm Motion Cursor and the Boundary Cursor can be used.
 Using the Storm Motion Cursor will allow you to determine the 0-1 km, 0-3 km, and effective storm-relative helicity for differen storm motions than the supercell right mover motion plotted on the hodograph.
 The Boundary Cursor, allows you to plot a boundary on the hodograph in order to determine how long convective updrafts may stay within a zone of ascent.
 Clicking on the hodograph with the Boundary Cursor will plot a boundary in orange on the hodograph and will also plot the 0-6 km shear (blue) and the 9-11 km storm relative wind (pink) vectors on the hodograph.
-This allows you to visualize if the environment is favorable for storms growing upscale via the work done in [Dial et al. 2010, WAF](http://www.spc.noaa.gov/publications/dial/waf-mode.pdf).
+This allows you to visualize if the environment is favorable for storms growing upscale via the work done in `Dial et al. 2010, WAF <http://www.spc.noaa.gov/publications/dial/waf-mode.pdf>`_.
 Clicking on the hodograph again will remove the boundary.

 Lifting Parcels
 ---------------